PowerShell/Community-Blog/Posts/2023/05/Designing-For-User-Experience-In-PowerShell.md

 )
 ```

 If you notice above, we've defined a non-mandatory parameter that is of type `[String]`.
-If you notice above, we've defined a non-mandatory parameter that is of type `[String]`.
 This is a guardrail because any other type causes an error to be thrown.
 We have added further restrictions (guardrails) on this parameter by employing a `[ValidateSet()]` attribute, which limits the valid input to _only_ those items that are
 a member of the set.
 Provide `Horse` to the animal parameter and, even though it is a string, it produces an error because it's not a member of the approved set of inputs.